khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_programs.md

 By Rubinov and Sporns (Rubinov M, Sporns O (2010) NeuroImage 52:1059-69.) https://sites.google.com/site/bctnet/

+List of programs from this toolbox that were used in the final version of the paper:

+* efficiency_wei (weighted network efficiency)
+* modularity_dir (modularity for directed graphs)

-List of programs from this toolbox that I use, or at least tried:
+List of programs from this toolbox that I tried at some point:

 assortativity_wei.m
 breadth.m